Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Calibration Based on Hit Time Information

 \subsection{Time Offset}

 The hit time of the SiPM obtained via the electronic readout satisfies Equation \ref{eq3.4}, where $t_R$ is the hit time from the electronic readout.
 It is calculated as $t_R = t_A - t_T$, where $t_A$ is the absolute timestamp and $t_T$ is the trigger timestamp.
-The absolute timestamp consists of several components: $t_P$ is the time when the particle reaches and deposits energy in the LS; $t_{\rm LS}$ is the time when the LS emits scintillation photons; $t_{\rm tof}$ is the time of flight of scintillation photons to the SiPM; the electronic processing time, which is divided into two parts: $t_{\rm same}$ and $t_{\rm timeoffset}$.
+The absolute timestamp consists of several components: $t_P$ is the time when the particle reaches and deposits energy in the liquid scintillator; $t_{\rm LS}$ is the time when the liquid scintillator emits scintillation photons; $t_{\rm tof}$ is the time of flight of scintillation photons to the SiPM; the electronic processing time, which is divided into two parts: $t_{\rm same}$ and $t_{\rm timeoffset}$.
 Here, $t_{\rm same}$ represents the identical portion of the processing time across all electronic channels, while the differing portions constitute the time offset ($t_{\rm timeoffset}$) in different channels.

-Since the TAO experiment only requires correcting the relative time offsets between electronic channels \cite{Ref15} to ensure that the timestamps of all channels are synchronized, this study deploys an LED source at the center of the LS to calibrate the relative time offset between different channels.
+Since the TAO experiment only requires correcting the relative time offsets between electronic channels \cite{Ref15} to ensure that the timestamps of all channels are synchronized, this study deploys an LED source at the center of the liquid scintillator to calibrate the relative time offset between different channels.
 The LED source acquires events using an external trigger method, ensuring that the trigger time $t_T$ is identical across all channels.
 Therefore, $t_T$ does not affect the calibration of relative time offset.
-The $t_P$ and $t_{\rm LS}$ are statistically identical across all channels, so the $t_P$ and $t_{\rm LS}$ does not influence relative time offset calibration.
-Because the LED is deployed at the center of the LS, the distance from the LS center to each SiPM channel is the same, meaning the $t_{\rm tof}$ is identical across all channels.
+The $t_P$ and $t_{\rm LS}$ are statistically identical across all channels, so the $t_P$ and $t_{\rm LS}$ do not influence relative time offset calibration.
+Because the LED is deployed at the center of the liquid scintillator, the distance from the liquid scintillator center to each SiPM channel is the same, meaning the $t_{\rm tof}$ is identical across all channels.
 Consequently, the relative time offsets between different channels can be derived from the relative $t_R$ differences for each channel.